 Winter is from December to February.

-For a budgetarian traveler like me, it’s always a must to book tickets ahead of time.
-This helps me lessen the things I need to think while on the trip.
-Here’s the pre-booked tickets we had for our Taiwan travel guide.
+For a budgetary traveler like me, it’s always a must to book tickets ahead of time.
+This helps me lessen the things I need to think about while on the trip.
+Here are the pre-booked tickets we had for our Taiwan travel guide.

 I used KLOOK in all of these.
 You can click each item to direct to the exact deal we purchased.

-- 4G WiFi (TW Airport Pick Up) for Taiwan – Php 415 for 4 days ( a max of 4 device to connect on the router)
+- 4G WiFi (TW Airport Pick Up) for Taiwan – Php 415 for 4 days ( a max of 4 devices to connect to the router)

 - Yehliu Geopark, Jiufen, and Shifen Shuttle Bus (with Golden Waterfall and Shifen Waterfall) – Php 975 each

-- 3-Day THSR Tourist Pass – Php 3,074 each (This optional only.
-Recommended if you’ll visit Taichung, Chiayi and Kaoshung)
+- 3-Day THSR Tourist Pass – Php 3,074 each (This is optional only.
+Recommended if you’ll visit Taichung, Chiayi and Kaohsiung)

--There’s a 7eleven in the airport, make sure to buy easy card to be used on their MTRs before the start of you Taiwan travel
+-There’s a 7eleven in the airport, so make sure to buy an easy card to be used on their MTRs before the start of your Taiwan travel

 – Google Translate App – Taiwanese can hardly speak and understand English, so asking for help is always a struggle.
-This app help us translate what we wanted to say in Chinese and vice versa.
-Also, a lot of signage there are in Chinese but with the help of this app that problem was resolved.
+This app helps us translate what we wanted to say into Chinese and vice versa.
+Also, a lot of signage there is in Chinese but with the help of this app that problem was resolved.
 You just simply point your camera to the signage and they will translate it for you.

--Don’t bring any meat in Taiwan.
+-Don’t bring any meat to Taiwan.
 It’s not allowed even in the form of hamburgers or siopao.
 You’ll pay a fine if you do so.
-They are checking your bags on the arrival area.
+They are checking your bags in the arrival area.

--Having internet connection is a must.
+-Having an internet connection is a must.
 You will never be lost if you have it because you can simply search for direction.
 We purchased ours through Klook, please use the link above.

 I hope somehow, I was able to add up information to your Taiwan Travel Guide.